bpleines/ansible-playground/README.md

 <li>After each step, refresh the brower to view the affected change</li>

 <h3> Next steps </h3>
-Take a look at the <i>main.yml, apply.yml, and revert.yml</i> tasks.
+Take a look at the tasks <i>main.yml, apply.yml, revert.yml, and drawing.yml</i> tasks.
 If it isn't clear what a keyword does, the Ansible documents will help highlight this.
 The tasks are kept very simple so that you can change and play with them.
 Ansible is intended for configuring/maintaining states much more complex than this, and ansible-playground deals with a very small subset of the Ansible modules available.

-It's also important to note that the ansible-playground role breaks a major design paradigm (idempotentcy) to simplify its design.
+It's also important to note that the ansible-playground breaks a major design paradigm (idempotentcy) to simplify its design.
 Ideally, you should be able to run <i>apply.yml</i> against a host as many times as you want because Ansible modules monitor the state of a machine.
 Because we are making local changes to files, running <i> apply.yml </i> several times in a row will have unintended consequences.
 Luckily, even if you've done this, running the revert will return the file to it's original state.
 </body>